imjoy-team/ImJoy/docs/i2k_tutorial.md

 While ITK/VTK Viewer can display 3D volume, another viewer [Vizarr](https://github.com/hms-dbmi/vizarr) can visualize massive multi-resolution images in [Zarr format](https://zarr.readthedocs.io/en/stable/).
 You can find examples [here](https://github.com/hms-dbmi/vizarr/tree/master/example).

-Similarly, we can show the image with another plugin [Kaibu](https://kaibu.org) which integrates ITK/VTK Viewer with [OpenLayers](https://openlayers.org/) and provides a [napari](https://github.com/napari/napari)-like layered interface.
+Similarly, we can show the image with another plugin [Kaibu](https://kaibu.org) which integrates the ITK/VTK Viewer with [OpenLayers](https://openlayers.org/) and providing in interface where different layers can be displayed.

 Based on the ITK/VTK Viewer example, we only need to change `src` to `https://kaibu.org/#/app` and use `viewer.view_image()` function instead of `viewer.setImage()`.

-In the example below, we also show how to add a shape layer with polygons and points.
+In the example below, we also show how to add a **shape layer** with polygons and points to annotate images.

-To allow more user interactions, you can also add buttons to the interface by calling `viewer.add_widget`
+To allow **more user interactions**, you can also add buttons to the interface by calling `viewer.add_widget`

 <!-- ImJoyPlugin: { "type": "native-python", "name": "kaibu-plugin", "requirements": ["imageio", "numpy"]} -->
 ```python